ayyitsc9/nike-account-resetter/README.md

 Other
 -----

+- Windows Security or your antivirus may flag the .exe file.
+This is normal.
+Just make exception for it to run
 - Bot will create success and failed output files when running [1] and [2] if they are not already present
 - [3] does not create a text file with logs.
 It will only log to console
 - If you have TSB, it is better to run their account checker with Reset toggled in the bottom right corner